search close

 • view your lists.

-• access a detailed view of a site list by clicking the View link to the right of the site list.
+• access a detailed view of a site list by clicking View to the right of the site list.
 Additional controls on the detailed view page enable you to edit and remove the site list.

 About the Site Signals page